awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 To create a manifest file, include the MANIFEST option\.
 The following example unloads the VENUE table and writes a manifest file along with the data files to s3://mybucket/venue\_pipe\_:

 **Important**
 If you unload files with the MANIFEST option, you should use the MANIFEST option with the COPY command when you load the files\.
-If you use the same prefix to load the files and do not specify the MANIFEST option, COPY fails because it assumes the manifest file is a data file\.
+If you use the same prefix to load the files and don't specify the MANIFEST option, COPY fails because it assumes the manifest file is a data file\.

 ```
 unload ('select * from venue')